To top of page

 2) Never click on a link or download an attachment from an unknown source.
 Even if it looks legitimate, verify the sender before taking any action.

-3) Keep your information secure using strong, unique passwords and passphrases; and ensure your anti-virus software and internet browser are always up to date.
+3) Keep your information secure using strong passwords and passphrases; and ensure your anti-virus software and internet browser are always up to date.

 4) When online, don’t enter login information or credit card details unless you are sure the site is legitimate.
 Red flags are a URL that doesn’t match the company’s main site or a lack of a security lock symbol in the address bar.